 Unfortunately, many good aesthetic equipment manufacturers still use total Joule power in their protocols for different treatment areas, which is absolutely pointless, and at some point they have to up their game when it comes to therapist training protocols.

-In one case a client can have amazing results with 50kJ; in another they may get burned; and it another they will have a pointless RF/ultrasound massage.
+In one case a client can have amazing results with 100kJ; in another they have a pointless RF/ultrasound massage; and in another they may get burned.

-For continuous movement ultrasound/RF, total energy power (measured in Joules, practically kJ) means nothing.
+For continuous movement ultrasound and continuous movement radiofrequency, total energy power (measured in kJ) means little.

 If kJoules mean nothing, how do we measure treatment intensity?